jameskanyiri/langgraph_deep_agents/README.md

 # LangGraph Deep Agent

-A deep research agent built with LangGraph that dynamically loads skills to complete specialized tasks.
+A deep research agent built with LangGraph that conducts thorough, multi-layered research through dynamic skill loading, intelligent planning, context management, and task delegation.

-## What is This?
+## What is a Deep Research Agent?

-This is a **deep agent** - an AI agent that can dynamically load and use **skills** to improve its performance on specialized tasks.
+A **deep research agent** is an AI system that can conduct comprehensive research by breaking down complex queries into manageable parts, delegating work to specialized sub-agents, and dynamically loading domain expertise as needed.

+This agent has four core components:

+1. **✅ Skill Loading** (Implemented) - Dynamically loads domain expertise
+2. **🔄 Planning** (Coming Soon) - Breaks down complex research into structured plans
+3. **🔄 Context Offloading** (Coming Soon) - Manages memory efficiently for long research sessions
+4. **🔄 Sub Agents** (Coming Soon) - Delegates specialized research to focused sub-agents

-### What are Skills?
+## What are Skills?

 Skills are folders of instructions, scripts, and resources that the agent loads dynamically to improve performance on specialized tasks.
 Skills teach the agent how to complete specific tasks in a repeatable way, whether that's: